 On their website they announced that, “We are temporarily not offering quotes for Solar, Energy Storage, Fencing and HVAC at this time.
 Please check back in the near future as our state begins to re-open businesses to the public.
 We look forward to fulfilling your Solar, Energy Storage, Fencing and HVAC needs in the future.
 WE ARE STILL OPEN FOR YOUR ROOFING NEEDS.”

 The California-based company released a statement Tuesday, June 16th citing the effects of the coronavirus pandemic as the motivation for the Chapter 11 bankruptcy claim.
-But even before the coronavirus, PetersenDean has seen its share of recent business challenges, according to people familiar with the firm.
+But even before the coronavirus, PetersenDean has seen its share of recent business challenges.
+According to people familiar with the firm.
 With an increasing number of customer complaints, and issues homeowners have had to get service for any issues, PetersenDean exhibited flashes of challenges.
 2020 was supposed to mark a particular advantage for PetersenDean with the new regulation around requiring new homes in California and Accessory Dwelling Units (Title 24’s Impact on ADUs) to come with solar installed.
+Now they are joining a list of solar companies who are no longer able to support their customers like American Solar Direct, Enver Solar, Sungevity, and Verengo Solar.

-PetersonDean, as one of the leading solar companies in the US, had secured financing and supply partnerships with national solar companies like Sunnova, Enphase, and SunPower to take advantage of the new solar regulations.
+PetersonDean, as one of the leading solar companies in the US, had secured financing and supply partnerships with national solar companies like Sunnova, Enphase, and SunPower.
+These partnerships help take advantage of the new solar regulations.
 Although PetersenDean’s business will continue to function as it goes through its corporate restructuring, their future partnership structure and relationship is unknown.
 PetersenDean highly touts its partnership with Enphase to deliver world-class solar and storage solutions for new homes.
-Their partnership to provide Enphase solar microinverters, battery storage, and energy management could be in jeopardy since they are not currently taking on new customers.
+Their partnership to provide Enphase solar microinverters, battery storage, and energy management could be in jeopardy.
+Since they are not currently taking on new customers.

 By going through Chapter 11, any workmanship warranties provided by Red Rose Inc, dba PetersenDean may be void.
 What are your next options?
 If PetersenDean is no longer in business, but has used high-quality components, then it is likely that the manufacturer’s warranty will cover the cost for new parts if you’re still under warranty.
 However, in most cases, labor is not covered.
 You will have to get another solar company to replace the malfunctioning components.
-Unfortunately, you will be responsible for the cost of the labor to repair and swap out the old broken solar components.
-If you are in need of solar repair services for your existing system, give Forme Solar Electric a call.
+Unfortunately, you will be responsible for the cost of the labor to repair.
+And swap out the old broken solar components.
+If you are in need of solar repair services, or looking to add to your existing system, give Forme Solar a call.
 We have helped hundreds of customers whose solar companies are no longer in business get their system up and running.